in

 Source by gettyimages

-There are more and more voices now that call on the Government to increase the pay out so it will be equal with present economic reality where the living expenses shoot up high.
+More voices are urging the Government to raise payouts.
+They want the amounts to match today’s high living expenses.
 This paper will look at the history of the DWP Christmas Bonus, present a case demanding change, and broader ramifications of this project.

 Historical Context of the DWP Christmas Bonus